sreemoyee-chatterjee9/RTL_design_and_Synthesis_Workshop/README.md

 ### What is a simulator?

 - A **simulator** is a tool for checking the design.
 RTL Design is an implementation of a spec.
 The intent of the spec needs to be verified by simulating the design.
+  -  Simulator is a software tool used to verify the functionality of a digital circuit described in Verilog code.
+It executes the Verilog code and simulates the behavior of the circuit based on input stimuli, allowing designers to identify potential errors before physical implementation.
+This helps in debugging and ensuring the design meets its specifications.
 - **Tool**: iVerilog
 - **Design**: A set of Verilog code that meets the specifications.